FreezeSoul/Security-Patterns-in-Practice-zh/docs/ch9.md

 Figure 9.16 shows a hierarchy for administration roles.
 This follows the Composite pattern [Gam94]; that is, a role can be simple or composed of other roles, defining a tree hierarchy.
 The top-level Administrator can add or remove administrators of any type and initialize the system, but should have no other functions.
 Administrators in the second level control different aspects, for example security, or use of resources.
 Administrators can further delegate their functions to lower-level administrators.
 Some functions may require two administrators to collaborate.

-Figure 9.16: Class diagram for the ADMINISTRATOR HIERARCHY pattern
+<Figures figure="9-16">Class diagram for the ADMINISTRATOR HIERARCHY pattern</Figures>

 ### IMPLEMENTATION